VioletSpace/VioletSpace/README.md

 # Hi, I’m <a href="https://pipinspace.github.io/" >PipInSpace</a> 👋

-I am a selftaught programmer mostly working on high performance computing in Rust and OpenCL.
+I mostly work on high performance computing in Rust and OpenCL.

 ## Current Project🛰️: